Freaky/ruby-capsicum/README.md

 The result is a Process::Status object.

-## But How Can I get Anything Done?
+## But How Can I Get Anything Done?

 Open your files and sockets before entering the sandbox.
 If you have a `TCPServer` open, for example, you can still call `#accept` on it, so a useful